Time and a Word: Cover

 The sleeve for the album's original UK pressing was designed and photographed by Laurence Sackman and co-ordinated by Graphreaks.
 The front cover features a black-and-white Dada-esque chequered design and a nude woman, while the back cover included photographs of each member in front of a wind machine, distorting their faces.
 The front cover art was deemed inappropriate by the American record distributors, so Atlantic Records arranged for photographer Barrie Wentzell, at his Wardour Street studio in London, to take a new photo of the band for use on the US printing.
 By the time the photograph was taken, Steve Howe had replaced Peter Banks as Yes' guitarist, so Howe appears on the American version of the album cover.
 However, the back of the US record sleeve is identical to the UK version, so it includes a picture of Banks.
 Howe has said that the original album cover was rejected because it was sexist, but that he was angry at Atlantic Records for continually printing and selling an album with his photo on the cover even though he did not play on the record.
-The cover of the compilation album Yesterdays painted by Roger Dean, which was released in America, was an homage to the cover of this album.
+The cover of the compilation album Yesterdays painted by Roger Dean, which was released in America, was a homage to the cover of this album.
 It featured a nude woman in the same pose, with her head not being visible, and with a black butterfly on her hip, just as on Time and a Word.